Documentation Index

 Creating a key vault with specified name, region, and pricing tier options.

-3. You must set an expiration date.
-This can be no more than six months in the future.
-Write down the date because you will copy it into Control later.
+• Expiration date: This can be no more than six months in the future.

-Form for creating a secret with name, value, and expiration date fields.
+Creating a secret in Azure with name, value, and expiration date settings.

-1. Find the URL of the token.
-This will be displayed in TBD.
-Copy the URL because you will paste it into Control in the next step.
+1. Find the URL of the token in the Azure Portal.
+We will copy the URL into Control in the next step.

 Configuration in Control